 Veterinary Practice Culture And Staff Training: Aligning Your Team To Provide Great Client Service

 A Note About This Blog Post From Our Team at GeniusVets!
-This post was written by one of our founders, Dr. Michele Drake—Owner of The Drake Center For Veterinary Care in Encinitas, CA. She is one of the highest-performing practice owners in the country, but that could perhaps make you skeptical.
+This post was written by one of our founders, Dr. Michele Drake—Founder of The Drake Center For Veterinary Care in Encinitas, CA. She is one of the highest-performing practice owners in the country, but that could perhaps make you skeptical.
 Why wouldn't Dr. Drake want to keep her trade secrets close to the vest?
 She has always been passionate about sharing the secrets to her success with other practice owners because she truly believes that each one of you can elevate one another and the veterinary field in general.
 So read on and enjoy her tips on establishing a healthy practice culture and getting employees and new hires in alignment!

 ...